 - Clothing and shoes (tied together), athletic equipment, toys and linens

 - Unopened Non perishable food (canned goods, boxed pasta, microwaveables)

 - Unfinished bottles of laundry detergent and household cleaners

 - Computers and parts, printers, and other electronics

 Benefiting charities include Harvard Habitat for Humanity, the Cambridge YWCA Family Shelter, Mass Coalition for the Homeless, Greater Boston Food Bank, Unite for Sight, Better World Books, and Students United to Fight Hunger.
 If you have any questions, please ask your Green Living Rep or email firstname.lastname@example.org.

-The Hastings Gate will be open beginning Friday, April 26, 2013 and extending through the graduating student move-out date, Friday, May 31, 2013.
+The Hastings Gate will be open beginning April 25, 2014, and extending through May 31, 2014.
 Please note that while you can drive a car into the courtyard area, you cannot drive a box truck in as it will not fit through the gate.
 Please do not park on the grass or sidewalk.

 It is essential that you return your key before you leave campus.

 - All residents will return an exterior dorm key, an interior dorm key, and a mailbox key.